São Paulo Metro E stock: Project and construction

-The bidding was won by Mafersa, but the company never could build the trains, as it went bankrupt in mid of a severe economic crisis, potentialized by the lack of funds by the metro company to process such acquisition.
-However, part of the contract (Allotment II) was kept valid after a judgment held in 1992 by the State Court of Accounts of São Paulo, creating a legal controversy, being assumed by French company Alstom.
+The bidding was won by Mafersa, but the company never could build the trains, as it went bankrupt in the midst of a severe economic crisis, potentialized by the lack of funds by the metro company to process such acquisition.
+However, part of the contract (Allotment II) was kept valid after a verdict of the State Court of Accounts of São Paulo in 1992, creating a legal controversy.
+The contract for Allotment II was assumed by French company Alstom.

-Alstom resume the construction of 11 trains of Allotment II in 1996, later delivered in September 1999.
-After that, the Metropolitan Company and Alstom made a cultural competition to choose a new name for the metro fleet.
-The name "Milênio" (Millennium) was chosen, with a special logo below the train cab windshield and the winners received miniatures of the composition.
+Alstom resumed the construction of 11 trains of Allotment II in 1996, later delivered in September 1999.
+After that, the Metropolitan Company and Alstom staged a cultural competition to choose a new name for the new class of EMUs.
+The name "Milênio" (Millennium) was chosen, with a special logo below the train cab windshield.
+The winners received miniatures of the composition.

 Service

 Initially built to operate on Line 3-Red, the 11 trains were transferred to Line 2-Green, which did not have an own rolling stock.
-In 2014, this fleet was the one which had the largest number of failures of the Metro rolling stock, with lower performance than the A stock, built between 1972 and 1978.
+In 2014, this fleet had the largest number of failures among the São Paulo Metro's rolling stock, with inferior performance to the decades-old A stock, built between 1972 and 1978.
 According to specialists, the E stock project has errors in motorization, suspension and ventilation.

-Currently, the E stock is the only fleet which don't have an air conditioning system.
-Besides there are plans for the acquisition of new plans, the destination of this fleet was not confirmed.
+Currently, the E stock is the only fleet which lacks an air conditioning system.
+The E stock is slated to be retired in the coming years, replaced with the R stock, but the ultimate fate of this fleet was not confirmed.
+This class currently only operates on Line 1 of the São Paulo Metro.

 Controversies

 To expand its fleet, the Metropolitan Company used in 2007 the 1992 contract to acquire 16 more trains (a 15% additive compared to the original contract).
 Therefore, new Alstom trains were acquired, being named the G stock.
-This legal maneuver, however, was pleaded guilty by the State Court of Accounts of São Paulo in November 2017 because, according to the court, the maximum expire date of the contracts could not be over 5 years, and this bid expired in 1997.
+This legal maneuver, however, was judged illegal by the State Court of Accounts of São Paulo in November 2017 because, according to the court, the maximum expiry date of the contracts could not be over 5 years, and this bid expired in 1997.